3 dental care hacks to boost your pet’s oral health

 Now, there are two important caveats to these three easy options:

 First, never start any new home dental care regime on a pet who has pre-existing dental disease.
-None of these wonderful options are miracle workers, and trying to brush tartar-laden teeth or feeding a dental diet to a pet with an already painful mouth is cruel.
+None of these wonderful options are miracle workers, and trying to brush tartar-laden teeth or feeding a dental diet to a pet with existing gingivitis and tartar can be painful.
 Nothing you can do at home will replace the need for a comprehensive oral exam and treatment by your veterinarian.
 Let your pet’s doctor address her oral health first, and go from there.
-The options listed above are for maintaining good oral health, not attaining it.

 Secondly, make sure the product is accepted by the Veterinary Oral Health Council®.
 The pet product industry is a multi-million dollar market.
-There are so many products on the shelves that don’t work, and it’s hard to know what to look for, even as a veterinarian.
-That’s why I let someone smarter than me do all the work.
-The folks at The Veterinary Oral Health Council have reviewed the data from clinical trials and compiled a list of products that meet pre-set standards for plaque and tartar control.
-If a product doesn’t have a VOHC seal of approval, I know to look elsewhere.
+There are so many products on the shelves that don’t work, and it’s hard to know what to look for.
+The veterinary dental experts at The Veterinary Oral Health Council have reviewed the data from clinical trials and compiled a list of products that meet pre-set standards for plaque and tartar control.
+If a product doesn’t have a VOHC seal of approval, look elsewhere.